mohammedSabbar/Webpack_Template/README.md

 4. Easy and simple line of code using npm will manage the whole project.
 5. You can make your own configure as you intend to.
 6. This template has all the nessecary dependencies so you dont have to worry about repuckaging.
+7. The project will be under watch mode.
+8. Abilitiy to test the project using localhost:9000 server.

 ## 🔬 Installation